[CRSI] SCARP Under IACS UR E26: What Shipowners Must Prepare Before Delivery — and Why It's Not Just the Yard's Job

 "Who is responsible for this ship — and this fleet — for the next 20 years, and how?"

 UR E26 is actually very straightforward.
+It asks only one thing:

 "Does this ship have cyber resilience?"